TheBlipBloop/sr/OOP.md

 # Refactor => OOP

+## Round 2

+Fragment shader and vertex shaders are handled very differently but have some commonality.
+Both require GPU device info, both convert a string into SPRIV code.
+Both implement a Load<> method repsonsbile for exporting the cached SDL shader.
+Fragment shaders apply preprocessing to their shader text.
+Vertex shaders use the hardcoded triangle.

+My annoyance with making these into classes is that though there is shared functinality, there is no need for their reuse.
+But its fun so.

 Right now the codebase is very clike which is great but its C++20 so we might as well take advantage of classes and all that --bloat-- fancy shit.

 !!!
 UPDATE : Pipelines are the ones extended for hot reloading, shaders simply implement a Load<>(gpu) method to place shader on gpu